zashiperm/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 - `ragKnowledgeBaseId` ...
 Knowledge Base ID created in advance in the different account
   - Knowledge Base must exist in the `modelRegion`

+When using Agent Chat use case, you'll need to include these additional parameters:

+- `agents` ... a list of Bedrock Agent configurations, which has following properties:
+  - `displayName` ...
+Display name of the agent
+  - `agentId` ...
+Agent ID created in advance in the different account
+  - `aliasId` ...
+Agent Alias ID created in advance in the different account

 **Edit [parameter.ts](/packages/cdk/parameter.ts)**

 ```typescript